Form 4A

 The Church of St. Peter has an ancient church history rooted in the central tradition of the Church of England.
 As a village church we embrace all traditions coming together to worship God with a mixture of traditional and modern services catering to all age groups.
 All are welcome.

 Do join us for our regular services on Sunday mornings at 9.30am every Sunday.
-On the third Sunday in the month Morning Service we have Morning Prayers, with Messy Church in the afternoon at 3pm for families and people of all ages, followed by a service of Holy Communion or Evensong in alternate months at 6.30pm.
+On the third Sunday in the month Morning Service we have Morning Prayers, with Messy Church in the afternoon at 3pm for families and people of all ages.
 We can promise you a warm welcome.
 Find us at Churchfield Road Tewin, Welwyn, AL6 0JN.
 There is a sign post at the end of the Church drive to the Church.

 The Church of England is committed to making all churches carbon neutral by 2030.
 We are working towards an Eco Church award for St Peter's by making the church more environmentally-friendly, for example by updating the lighting and heating.
 If you would like to contribute to the Church funds, please donate using the button above.
 Only by maintaining the fabric of our ancient church building will it remain in good repair for ourselves and future generations.